Mock theta functions and related combinatorics: The mock theta function

 Note that conjugation provides a bijection between odd Ferrers diagrams of size $n$ with $m$ rows and odd Ferrers diagrams of size $n$ with $m$ columns.
 Hence for a conjugate pair ${F}=(k,\lambda)$ and ${F'}=(j,\mu)$, we have

-Therefore, summing over all odd Ferrers diagrams of size $n$, the generating function stays the same if we replace the weight by $(\ell(\lambda)+1)-(m_\lambda({1})+1)$, which is the number of rows containing at least a $2$ in ${F}$. \end{proof}
+Therefore, summing over all odd Ferrers diagrams of size $n$, the generating function stays the same if we replace the weight by $(\ell(\lambda)+1)-(m_\lambda({1})+1)$, which is the number of rows containing at least one $2$ in ${F}$. \end{proof}

 \begin{proof}[Second proof] We compute the derivative difference \eqref{abdiff}, using \eqref{AA2} and \eqref{eqn_BzA2}: